amovah/startingtemplate/README.md

-its my starting template for my repo and new projects
+It's my starting point for my projects, all of them.

-you can have your own :D .
+you can fork and have one for yourself.